A Global Vanilla Bean Crisis

 So why not just grow more vanilla beans?

 Cultivating a quality vanilla bean is an arduous process, to say the least.
 It can take up to four years.
 It is so labor intensive, that the vanilla bean (before the crisis) was the second most expensive spice in the world, just behind saffron.
-Current pricing change rates could make the vanilla bean the most expensive spice in the world by the end of 2017.
+Current pricing change rates could make the vanilla bean even more expensive through the end of 2019.

 Only about 7,700 tons of vanilla were produced globally in 2014.
 Roughly 9,000 tons were produced in 2015 and 2016.
 In 2017, that number could be cut by as much as 40%.
 This isn't a new phenomena within the vanilla bean industry.
 In 2001 after severe storms had wreaked havoc in vanilla growing regions, global demand for vanilla was 12,000 tons, but only 1,800 tons were successfully produced.
 In fact, vanilla demand has exceeded supply almost every year since the 1800's.